 Determine associated cancellation fees

 If you’ve signed a contract and you want to cancel service before the end of that agreement, you might have to pay what’s called an Early Termination Fee (ETF).
 The ETF varies depending on your ISP and your contract terms.
 The table below shows the current ETFs for several top providers.
-And, don’t forget military members may be able to avoid ETFs in some circumstances.
+And don’t forget military members may be able to avoid ETFs in some circumstances.

-Things to remember when cancelling service:
+Things to remember when canceling service:

 • Some ISPs, such as Cox or WOW!, have a 30-day satisfaction guarantee.
 If you’re canceling because you’re dissatisfied with service and can point to something in your contract that backs up your claim, this could be your way out.